 Topic: satellite operators

-C-band spectrum has vaulted into the position of what may be the highest priority for the FCC, putting at stake the future success of mobile broadband in the United States.
+C-band spectrum may now be the highest priority for the FCC, putting at stake the future success of mobile broadband in the United States.

 Iridium launched its Certus broadband service, the first based on the company’s new $3 billion Iridium NEXT satellite replacement program.

 Aviation officials want to make sure aviation systems in the 4.2-4.4 GHz band are not adversely affected by changes to the 3.7-4.2 GHz band.